dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-querying.md

 sidebar_label: "Query the Discovery API"
 ---

-The Discovery API supports ad-hoc queries or lets you browse the schema.
-If you are new to the API, read the [Discovery API overview](/docs/dbt-cloud-apis/discovery-api) for an introduction to the Discovery API.
+The Discovery API supports ad-hoc queries and integrations..
+If you are new to the API, read the [Discovery API overview](/docs/dbt-cloud-apis/discovery-api) for an introduction.

 Use the Discovery API to evaluate data pipeline health and project state across runs or at a moment in time. dbt Labs provide a [GraphQL explorer](https://metadata.cloud.getdbt.com/graphql) for this API, enabling you to run queries and browse the schema.